Miscellaneous Article Links

 Parable of the Wise Traveler

 Three starving, thirsty philosophers were walking along the trail of life when they came to a major junction with three roads leading away.
-One road had a sign that said, THIS WAY TO THE DESERT WHERE GOLD, SILVER AND PRECIOUS JEWELS ARE SCATTERED AROUND ABUNDANTLY.
+One road had a sign that said, THIS WAY TO THE DESERT WHERE GOLD, SILVER AND PRECIOUS JEWELS ARE SCATTERED AROUND ABUNDANTLY ON THE DESRT FLOOR.
 The first philosopher, being somewhat enamored with the noble metals and precious stones, said to himself that he had time to find some of these valuables before he found something to eat and drink.
 He took this road, going to the desert, and got caught up in finding so many wonderful specimens that he did not think in time about drinking and eating.
 He died a rich man in the desert.

 The second road had a sign that said, THIS WAY TO LIFE VIA THE MOUNTAIN WHERE THERE ARE MANY UNSURPASSED VIEWS UPON THE WORLD.
 The second philosopher, being somewhat enamored with scenery and glorious vistas, said to himself that he had time to see the magnificent outlooks before he found food and drink.
 He took this road, going to the mountain, and got caught up in enjoying the sweeping panoramas so that he no longer thought about drinking and eating.
 He died on the mountain having seen many wondrous things.